Effective searching of the literature is considered a core skill for the practice of evidence-based practice (Doig & Simpson,

 If you were asked to assess the social impact of nuclear power, you may devise a search strategy like this:

-nuclear AND (soci* OR commun*) AND (impact OR outcome* OR effect*) AND (power OR energy) AND NOT (weapon OR bomb OR proliferation) Copy this grid and fill it in for your research question:
+nuclear AND (soci* OR commun*) AND (impact OR outcome* OR effect*) AND (power OR energy) AND NOT (weapon OR bomb OR proliferation) Use the grid below for your research question.